 Guidance and Resources for Delivering Online Music Lessons

-Even though schools are closed, music is still an important of life for many young people.
-In order to continue to support their learners, many music teachers are moving their lessons to online, using a variety of platforms such as Skype, Zoom and Google Hangouts.
+During lockdown, many music teachers moved their lessons to online, using a variety of platforms such as Skype, Zoom and Google Hangouts.

 ISM - Transitioning to Online Teaching - One teacher discusses her experience of moving to teaching online.